Source library for Bend police technology oversight, including public records, vendor documents, policy research, and model safeguards.

 Related series

 This page supports the Bend Surveillance Oversight public education series.
-The full guide and all ten posts are now available.
+The full guide and all ten posts are available below.